ablascobraso/coding-problems/README.md

 # coding-problems

-Just some coding problems for FAANG companies
+Just some coding problems to crack the coding interview.